ycechungAI/goose/documentation/docs/guides/smart-context-management.md

 import TabItem from '@theme/TabItem';
 import { ScrollText } from 'lucide-react';

 When working with [Large Language Models (LLMs)](/docs/getting-started/providers), there are limits to how much conversation history they can process at once.
-Goose provides smart context management features to help you maintain productive sessions even when reaching these limits.
-Here are the key concepts:
+Goose provides smart context management features to help handle context and conversation limits so you can maintain productive sessions.
+Here are some key concepts:

 - **Context Length**: The amount of conversation history the LLM can consider
 - **Context Limit**: The maximum number of tokens the model can process
 - **Context Management**: How Goose handles conversations approaching these limits
+- **Turn**: One complete prompt-response interaction between Goose and the LLM

-## Smart Context Management Features
+## Context Limit Strategy

 When a conversation reaches the context limit, Goose offers different ways to handle it: